Sewall's Point, Florida

 Sewall's Point is a town located on the peninsula of the same name in Martin County, Florida, United States.
 The population was 1,991 at the 2020 census.
-Both the town and the peninsula are named for Capt.
-Henry Edwin Sewall (August 22, 1848 - August 1, 1925).
 It is an eastern suburb of Stuart, which is the county seat of Martin County.

+History

+Both Sewall's Point and the peninsula are named for Captain Henry Edwin Sewall.

 On September 26, 2004, Hurricane Jeanne made landfall on Hutchinson Island, just east of Sewall's Point, exactly three weeks after Hurricane Frances did so at the same location.

 Geography

-The approximate coordinates for the Town of Sewall's Point is located in northeastern Martin County at (27.195, –80.198).

 Occupying a peninsula, it is bordered by water on the south, east, and west.
 On the south and west is the St. Lucie River and to the east is the Indian River Lagoon.
 On the north it is bordered by unincorporated Jensen Beach.

 According to the United States Census Bureau, the town has a total area of 4.1 sqmi, of which 1.2 sqmi are land and 2.9 sqmi, or 71.48%, are water.